 Rye flour is both a pleasure and a challenge.
-It's a pleasure because it produces breads like old-school Jewish deli rye, German and Russian rye bread and French pain de seigle.
+It's a pleasure because it produces breads like old-school Jewish deli rye, German, Alpine, Scandinavian, Baltic, Central European and Russian rye bread, as well as French pains de seigle and Italian pane di segale.
 It's a challenge because, when mixed with water, rye produces a dough that is both slippery and sticky, making it difficult to work with.
-That's because unlike gluten, which forms long, elastic chains, rye flour forms a viscous gel of complex sugars called pentosans.
+That's because unlike gluten, which forms long, elastic chains, rye flour forms a viscous gel of complex starches called arabinoxylans.

-Like gluten in wheat dough, this gel traps the CO2 produced by yeast.
-Unlike gluten, however, pentosans break down rapidly in the presence of the enzyme amylase, which occurs naturally in yeast and many grains.
-To counter this problem, bakers generally combine rye and other low-gluten flours with high-gluten flours or first clear flour.
+Like gluten in wheat dough, this gel traps baking gases -- CO2 and steam.
+Unlike gluten, however, these complex carbohydrates also break down rapidly in the presence of the enzyme amylase, which occurs naturally in most flours, especially wholegrain.
+To counter this problem, bakers generally build their breads on a sourdough sponge (which inhibits the amylase activity), or, in the case of low-percentage (30% or less) rye breads, use high-gluten or first clear flour.

 Nutritionally, rye is rich in fiber, vitamin E, riboflavin, folacin and pantothentic acid.
 And unusual for a cereal grain, rye contains twice as much of the amino acid lysine as wheat, giving it one of the most complete proteins of all grains.
 And equally important, rye does all of this with only 75% of the calories, ounce for ounce, of wheat.